-Press release of the Anti-FGM Task Force in Egypt regarding the proposed amendments to the articles criminalizing FGM
+The Fourth Statement of the Anti- FGM Task Force: The proposed amendments to the articles criminalizing FGM

 The proposed amendments included positive changes in the context of both Articles criminalizing Female Genital Mutilation, by deleting the phrase “Medical Necessity” from the context of the Article, which, in the context currently in force, opened the door to evading punishment in the event that the offender was a doctor.
 The Anti-FGM Task Force had stressed the need to refute the medical justifications associated with that crime over the years.
 The Task Force also commends the inclusion of those responsible for private medical facilities in the scope of accountability in order to expand the legal responsibility to eradicate this violent practice from our society, which is what the Task Force called for in its successive legal proposals on the applicable legal Articles.
 The amendments also included a prison sentence for anyone who called for FGM even if the call did not entail anything.